bjodom/idc/Readme.md

   - [Where to get Support](#where-to-get-support)
   - [Revisit This Page for Tips](#revisit-often)

 ---

 ## Sign Up<div id='sign-up'/>

-The Intel Developer Cloud (IDC) trial is open to pre-qualified Intel customers and approved developers.
+The Intel Developer Cloud (IDC) trial is open to pre-qualified Intel customers, approved developers, and all Intel employees.

-To get started `external` users will need to use this link: <a href="https://www.intel.com/content/www/us/en/secure/forms/developer/standard-registration.html?tgt=www.intel.com/content/www/us/en/secure/developer/devcloud/cloud-launchpad.html">Sign up for a standard Intel® Developer Zone account.</a>
+To get started users will need a Intel® Developer Zone account (Intel employees also have an employee login option that is only usable internally (in the office, or externally via VPN)).
+If you have a Intel® Developer Zone account already, you do not need a new one.
+To get a Intel® Developer Zone account use this link: <a href="https://www.intel.com/content/www/us/en/secure/forms/developer/standard-registration.html?tgt=www.intel.com/content/www/us/en/secure/developer/devcloud/cloud-launchpad.html">Sign up for a standard Intel® Developer Zone account.</a>

+You will need a public key, see the next section if you need more information on setting up your SSH authentication and client.

-`Internal` users need to go <a href="https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html">here</a> and click <a href="https://scheduler.cloud.intel.com/">Sign In</a>.
+Everyone with a normal login can schedule and deploy the service with <a href="https://scheduler.cloud.intel.com/">Intel® Developer Cloud management console.</a>   Intel employees wanting to use their employee login, should get on the internal network (VPN) and go <a href="https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html">here</a> and click <a href="https://scheduler.cloud.intel.com/">Sign In</a>.
 From there pick `Scheduled access - Intel® Max Series GPU (PVC) on 4th Gen Intel® Xeon® processors - 1100 series (4x)`

-You will need a public key, see the next section if you need more information on setting up your SSH authentication and client.

-Schedule and deploy the service with <a href="https://scheduler.cloud.intel.com/">Intel® Developer Cloud management console.</a>

 ---
 ## SSH Setup<div id='ssh-setup'/>